-The Company holds Surface Material Leases ("SMLs") for several aggregate pits in northern Alberta for the purpose of extracting sand and gravel from these properties for a variety of purposes and customers.

-These aggregate operations are fully controlled by the Company, enabling the Company to benefit from the full market value on all sales of aggregates, including when applicable, the processing and delivery.
+The Corporation holds Surface Material Leases ("SMLs") for several aggregate pits in northern Alberta for the purpose of extracting sand and gravel from these properties for a variety of purposes and customers.
+These aggregate operations are fully controlled by the Corporation, enabling the Corporation to benefit from the full market value on all sales of aggregates, including when applicable, the processing and delivery.
 A SML grants the lease holder the right to extract sand and gravel from Crown land.
-The Company holds several SMLs for gravel extraction in northern Alberta and operates additional gravel SMLs held by other companies.
-The corporate owned pits were revenue producing for the Company during the year ended December 31, 2018.
+The Corporation also operates additional gravel SMLs held by other companies.